alfredkam/PHYLO/README.md

 PHYLO
 =====
-Phylo is a gaming framework developed by McGill CSB.
-Its use for harnessing the computing power of man kind to solve a common problem in DNA; Multiple Sequence Alignment.
+Aligning genomic data is a fundamental but difficult (NP-hard) problem in Biology.
+We developed Phylo, a casual video game which solutions are used to compare genomes.
+In this project, we implemented a complete gaming framework and an API for human-computing video games in genomics.
+Come help solve science through playing games!

 Getting Started
 =====